prism/prism-docs/docs/source/config/filters.rst

 	    }
 	]

-This would match all actions (block-break, item-drop, etc) that involve dirt, grass_block, etc, only in the world "resource".
+This would match all actions that involve dirt, grass_block, etc, only in the world "resource".
 Because it's set to ignore, this will prevent prism from recording these events.

 The list of blocks to ignore might get very long in this scenario.
 Instead, we could write this to specifically allow blocks: